KyleBehiels/python_email_challenge/README.md

 ----------------QUICKSTART GUIDE----------------
 1. Open variables.txt
-2. Fill in the information based on your email address and provider -SMTP_SERVER the host of your email address (gmail --> smtp.gmail.com) -SMTP_PORT the port that your email address is hosted on (gmail --> 587) -EMAIL & PASSWORD are the email and password that you use to login
+2. Fill in the information based on your email address and provider:

+	-SMTP_SERVER the host of your email address (gmail --> smtp.gmail.com)

+	-SMTP_PORT the port that your email address is hosted on (gmail --> 587)

+	-EMAIL & PASSWORD are the email and password that you use to login

 3. Save variables.txt
 4. Host and enjoy!